codoom1/Dailyactivitiestracker/README.md

 - 🎨 Custom categories with automatic color assignment
 - 🔄 Real-time updates across all views

+## Live Demo

+Access the live application at: [Daily Activity Tracker](https://codoom1.github.io/Dailyactivitiestracker)

+The application is hosted on GitHub Pages and works entirely in your browser.
+No installation is required to use it.

 ## Quick Start Guide

 1. Access the Application: